k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: adjustments to racial abilities
 - Fix: one compile warning, formatting cleanup from last commit
 - Fix: prevent candles from spawning as 'rotted'
+- Livelog wishes granted exclusively by the Magic 8-Ball